-Over the next few months the battalion was not engaged in any major actions, but nevertheless the number of casualties suffered continued to grow due to the regular exposure in the frontline trenches.
+Although the battalion during this time was not engaged in an major actions, nevertheless the number of casualties suffered continued to grow due to the regular exposure in the frontline trenches.